dortania/OpenCore-Multiboot/troubleshooting.md

 ![](/images/blessoverride.png)

-### Solution 3: To make Windows get picked up, boot to recovery mode from within Windows
+### Solution 3: Boot to recovery mode from within Windows
 <details>
   <summary>This is long, so i create a spoiler</summary>
 - **make sure you boot windows from OpenCore**